 Store leftovers in an airtight container in the refrigerator.
 I find it keeps for about 4 days.

-For more inspiration also check out all vegan side dish recipes.
+For more inspiration, also check out all vegan side dish recipes.

-Vegan Macaroni Salad (Oil-Free!)
+Vegan Macaroni Salad (Easy!)

 Ingredients

-- 2 celery ribs
+- 2 celery stalks

 - 1 roasted red bell pepper